Otherside: Music video

 The video was directed by Jonathan Dayton and Valerie Faris in a black-and-white/monochrome Gothic style similar to Robert Wiene's The Cabinet of Dr. Caligari, all influenced by German Expressionist art.
 Elements of Cubism and work by the graphic artist M. C. Escher are also seen in the video.

 A cartoonish story line is juxtaposed upon the song; that of a young man's dream sequence.
 The band members appear dressed in black in unusual locations, with props intended to appear as surreal instruments.
 Throughout the video Anthony Kiedis with short, platinum hair is seen in a castle tower.
 His stage persona is different and quite dark when compared to his more energetic performances in other videos.
 John Frusciante plays a rope down a long corridor as if a guitar.
 Flea is hanging on high voltage wires and playing them as if they were a bass guitar, and Chad Smith is up on a tower with a rotating medieval clock that serves as his drum kit.

 Jonathan Dayton: "We did look at Caligari, and we looked at a lot of German Expressionist film.
 But it was also very important to avoid 'Caligari.'
 It was both inspiration and something to work around, because it has such a strong, specific style, and there have been other videos that have completely ripped it off."

 Valerie Faris: "We didn't look at 'Calagari' all that much, really.
 We did, but then we just left it.
 We did look at a lot of the works of the futurist artists from the '30s, and the illustrations of the surrealists and from cubism.
 We were inspired more by paintings than by films…"

+Reception

+"Otherside" is widely considered to be one of the band's best songs.
+In 2021, Kerrang ranked the song number five on their list of the 20 greatest Red Hot Chili Peppers songs, and in 2022, Rolling Stone ranked the song number six on their list of the 40 greatest Red Hot Chili Peppers songs.